fbpx

 Traditions or Trends

 The age-old question of tradition versus trend sets the stage for your sweet moments.
-Traditionalists may opt for the classic wedding cake cutting ceremony, while those embracing modern trends might sway towards dessert tables and interactive sweet stations.
+Traditionalists may opt for the classic wedding cake cutting ceremony and following serving slices, while those embracing modern trends might sway towards dessert tables and interactive sweet stations.

 If you lean towards a traditional cake, take into account the time of day.
 A daytime celebration may call for an earlier sweet treat and influence its flavor, giving preference to a light, fresh, and fruity cake that perfectly complements the champagne you’ll be serving.
 The brightness of citrus or the sweetness of berries can add a refreshing touch to midday festivities.